Skip to main content

 Public Engagement

-I have acted as an Advisor or presented research to various government departments in the UK (e.g., Social Mobility Commission, ONS, DB&T, Cabinet Office, DH&SC, and the ONS) and internationally (e.g., European Commission).
+I have acted as an Advisor or presented research to various government departments in the UK (e.g., Social Mobility Commission, ONS, DB&T, Cabinet Office, and the DH&SC) and internationally (e.g., European Commission).
 My research has been cited by most national newspapers/broadcasters, in various policy documents, and I have even been personally named by Members of Parliament in House of Commons debates on a few of occasions in reference to my research.

 Back to top